ol-iver/denonavr/HELP.md

 FUNCTIONS
     evaluate_scpd_xml(url)
         Get and evaluate SCPD XML to identified URLs.
-        Returns dictionary with keys "host", "ModelName" and "PresentationURL" if a Denon device was found and "False" if not.
+        Returns dictionary with keys "host", "modelName", "friendlyName" and "presentationURL" if a Denon AVR device was found and "False" if not.

-    identify_denonavr_receivers(attempts)
+    identify_denonavr_receivers()
         Identify DenonAVR using SSDP and SCPD queries.
-        Returns a list of dictionaries which includes all discovered DenonAVR devices with keys "host", "ModelName" and "PresentationURL".
+        Returns a list of dictionaries which includes all discovered Denon AVR devices with keys "host", "modelName", "friendlyName", "presentationURL".
-        Returns "None" if no DenonAVR receiver was found.
+        Returns "None" if no Denon AVR receiver was found.

-    send_ssdp_broadcast(attempts)
+    send_ssdp_broadcast()
         Send SSDP broadcast message to discover UPnP devices.
         Returns a list of dictionaries with "address" (IP, PORT) and "URL" of SCPD XML for all discovered devices.